Htgotcode/Golang-News-Aggregation/README.md

 The application you write can cover any topic.
 It could be terminal based, GUI based, web based, or even mobile.
 It could be a game, a simple tool such as a calculator, or even a business application.
 The options are endless.
-If you wish to run your idea past the lecturer or get suggestions on how to solve a specic problem you’d like to tackle, feel free to consult with the lecturer.
+If you wish to run your idea past the lecturer or get suggestions on how to solve a specific problem you’d like to tackle, feel free to consult with the lecturer.
 Alongside your application, you should write a document which explains the decisions taken while writing the application and how you tackled the task provided.
 This document is a casual submission, but should demonstrate (from reading) that you understand the code that you have written.
 You should not document the code line-by-line, but you could refer back to the